 Dick has used his communication skills in practicing Collaborative Law and as a frequent speaker for the State Bar of Texas, the Collaborative Law Institute of Texas, the Tarrant County Bar Association and various other county bar associations and organizations, speaking on Collaborative Law, family law and law practice management issues.

 Dick graduated in 1976 from the UT School of Law after previously earning a Masters degree in Speech – Communications at TCU in 1973 and a B.A. from UT in 1972.
 A debater in undergraduate school, he was an assistant debate coach at TCU before serving a year each as head debate coach at UT-Austin and at TCU in the mid-to-late 1970's.

 Dick has lived in Fort Worth for over 35 years.
-He has been married for over 20 years and has a son in high school.
+He has been married for over 30 years and has a son in law school.
 He and his wife had an antique business on the side for several years, but closed up shop to allow them more time with their son's school and other activities.
 In his spare time, Dick has been a Scoutmaster and little league baseball coach.
-He also has a goal of participating in the Amazing Race on TV.
+He would love to participate in the Amazing Race on TV.